 If you're only using apple cider vinegar for your salad dressings, you're missing out.
 The pantry staple really can do it all.
 Clogged drain?
 Try pouring a little down the sink with baking soda.
 Breaking out?
 Make a DIY face mask using ACV and bentonite clay.

-And in case you haven't heard, it can also make a good addition to your hair care routine.
+And, in case you haven't heard, it can also make a good addition to your hair care routine.
 Experts say that apple cider vinegar has a host of benefits for your hair and scalp, ranging from relieving itchiness to improving the look of your locks.
 Below, we asked two top dermatologists to break down everything you need to know about the ingredient.

-The benefits of apple cider vinegar for your hair
+Benefits of apple cider vinegar for your hair

 "If you have an oily scalp, you’re prone to dandruff or you’re using hair products that accumulate in the hair, all of those things will make apple cider vinegar a potentially good option for you," said Dr. Hadley King, a board-certified dermatologist and clinical instructor of dermatology at Cornell University.